Obama promises gun control action early next year

 WASHINGTON (Reuters) - President Barack Obama vowed to press for tighter gun laws early next year, as he sought to turn national outrage over the Connecticut school massacre into action to ban assault weapons and ensure better background checks on gun buyers.

 Obama held a White House news conference on Wednesday to announce that Vice President Joe Biden will lead an interagency effort to craft new gun policies.
-The group will be expected to offer its proposals in January.
+The group is expected to offer its proposals in January.

 “We know this is a complex issue that stirs deeply held passions and political divides,” Obama said.
 “But the fact that this problem is complex can no longer be an excuse for doing nothing.”